 That the TrinitiarianGod is the Lord and Maker of all creation..

 That God the Father sent his Son Jesus Christ into the world to redeem us.
 He became man by being born of the Virgin Mary who had conceived through the Holy Spirit.
 He is therefore both God and Man - two natures in one person.

 That God sends the Holy Spirit into the world to continue His Work by sanctifying it, and helping us to live in the new creation through the death and resurrection of Christ.

 INCARNATION - At a certain time in history God sent His son into the world to restore man to his former image, that is, God became man in order that we may become like God.
 Jesus Christ was conceived in the womb of the Blessed Virgin Mary by the Holy Spirit, so He is both divine and human in one person.

 REDEMPTION - God the Son died on the cross to redeem all of creation, and for the sin of mankind.
 Through His death of Cross, man now can be united with His Maker, provided that he is baptised and thus believes through faith what Christ has done for him.

-ATONEMENT - This simply means that through Christ's death we are made one with God as Christ has atoned by that death for our sin.
+ATONEMENT - This simply means that through Christ's death we are made one with God through Christ.

 RESURRECTION- After Christ died on Good Friday he rose from the grave after three days, and has overcome the power of death.
 Christ's triumph means that we no longer have to fear death as a punishment for sin, but the gateway to eternal bliss with our Maker.